Santi-14/ONT_tickborne_pathogen_pipeline/README.md

 ## Repository Status

-The shell and Python scripts in `scripts/` were reconstructed from the scripts used to run the analysis.
-The workflow also depends on local reference files and Guppy barcoding resources that must be installed or generated before execution.
+The shell and Python scripts in `scripts/` correspond to the analysis workflow used for ONT sequencing data processing in this study.
+The workflow depends on local reference files and Guppy barcoding resources that must be installed or configured before execution.

 Included reference files: